jakermate/DropMe/readme.md

 ### About Drop Me

 Drop me is an event-based library for building interactive web pages.
+Interaction with the library is based around the use of html element class and data-attributes.